tunonnaemiliana/Complex-Fractals-Generator-in-the-Complex-Plane/README.md

 This thing has fancy colours, supports zoom and your IMAGINATION.
 To Zoom just hold z and press once the left mouse button, to reset hold z and press once the right mouse button.
 Once you press the left mouse button you set a new center, if you then press spacebar you zoom in the new center .
 Try it yourself and have fun.
-If you have any question mail me emiliano.tonizzo@gmail.com or ask it somewher here.
+If you have any question mail me emiliano.tonizzo@gmail.com or ask it somewhere here.

+_IMPORTANT NOTE_
+You must have processing installed in your computer.
+To execute this sketch just:

+-clone the repository or download a snapshot
+-open the fractals generator directory
+-oper button.pde or fractals_genetor.pde with processing
+-have fun